ummon-server/ummon-server/README.md

 * `defaultCollection`: Name of the default collection for tasks.
 Defaults to  `ummon`.
 * `createWorkerPollInterval`: Interval at which Ummon checks if it can run a new worker.
 Defaults to  `1000`.
 * `minimalSaveInterval`: Minimal amount of time before Ummon auto saves again.
 Defaults to `1000`.
+* `maxQueueSize`: The maximum number of runs in the queue before ummon will error.
+Defaults to `500`.
 * `log`:
   * `path`: Path to Ummon's log file.
 Consider `/var/log/ummon/server.log`.
 Defaults to `./log/server.log`.
   * `level`: Level at which to log to file.
 Defaults to `debug`.